-Along with the usual reception areas, purchasing counters and treatment cubicles the salon was equipped with a gymnasium, theatre, restaurant, library, solarium and hairdressing salon.
-Rubinstein was not the first person to incorporate many of these features in a beauty salon.
+Along with the usual reception areas, purchasing counters and treatment cubicles the air-conditioned building was equipped with a gymnasium, movie theatre, restaurant, library, solarium and hairdressing salon.
+Rubinstein was not the first person to incorporate many of these features into a beauty salon.
 Taking gymnasiums as one example, Elizabeth Arden already had an entire floor of her salon at 691 Fifth Avenue, New York dedicated to diet and exercise.
-The Richard Hudnut salon at 693 Fifth Avenue, New York also had an exercise area on the roof of the building where client could engage in badminton, checker tennis, rope skipping and other exercises before going downstairs to have beauty treatments.
-However, when it opened, Rubinstein’s new salon was the most luxurious.
+The Richard Hudnut salon at 693 Fifth Avenue, New York also had an exercise area on the roof of the building where clients could engage in badminton, checker tennis, rope skipping and other exercises before going downstairs to have beauty treatments.

-Women coming to the Rubinstein’s Fifth Avenue salon could book in for individual treatments or, for US$25.00 or more, sign up for a complete ‘Day of Beauty’.
+Women coming to Rubinstein’s Fifth Avenue salon could book in for individual treatments or, for US$25.00 or more, sign up for a complete ‘Day of Beauty’.
 The full day of treatments would start with an assessment.
-The client’s basal metabolic rate (BMR) was calculated by measuring her oxygen consumption and her height, weight and other vital statistics would also be taken down.
+The client’s basal metabolic rate (BMR) was calculated and her blood pressure, height, weight and other vital statistics were also taken down for future reference.

 Dressed in a playsuit provided by the salon, the client could then engage in a series of exercises in the gymnasium which was equipped with a sprung floor, bars, gym mat, fitness bicycles, rowing machines and other sports equipment.
-If physical exercise was ruled out then there were deportment or other classes she could attend.
+If physical exercise was ruled out then she could take deportment or other classes.

 The morning activities were followed by a quick shower and a massage.
 The type of massage depended on the client: light for soothing and tension release; heavy for weight reduction.
 Before the massaged, clients could elect to have a San-O-Therm treatment.
 The treatment involved the client lying on a massage table covered with an electric blanket under a cabinet warmed with an infra-red heater.
 This was said to increase circulation, facilitate skin elimination (i.e. increase sweating), relieve pain and relax tense muscles and ligaments.